blocksense-network/zkVMs-benchmarks/README.md

 # zkVMs-benchmarks

 This is a repository with setups and programs for zero-knowledge virtual machine benchmarking.
-Its ultimate goal is to deliver reproducible and accurate performance metrics accross all zkVMs, so **you** can choose which technology suits your needs!
+Its ultimate goal is to deliver reproducible and accurate performance metrics accross many zkVMs, so **you** can choose which technology suits your needs!

 Being made with reproducibility in mind, this project also serves as a good framework for running programs accross zkVMs without the complicated and everchanging setups required to do so.